ant777/premix/README.md

 Premix
 ======

-Set of pre-defined LESS mixins for cross-browser prefixing.
+Set of pre-defined LESS and SCSS mixins for cross-browser prefixing.

 Includes:

 - .border-radius